-At the year end an amount of £nil (2010 - £15,391) was due to both Romulus Films Limited and Remus Films Limited.
+At the year end an amount of £nil (2011 - £nil) was due to both Romulus Films Limited and Remus Films Limited.
 Romulus Films Limited and Remus Films Limited have significant shareholdings in the company - see page 16.

 The company has taken advantage of the exemption from disclosing transactions with subsidiaries, as permitted by FRS8.